Provincial governments of Sri Lanka: Council

 The Council functions as the legislature of the province and has power to pass a statute on any subject assigned to the provincial council under the constitution subject to the condition that it should not violate the constitution.
 Its members are elected through a provincial council election.

 Chief Minister

 The Chief Minister is the head of the Board of Ministers of the province.
 In practice the Chief Minister is the leader of the party with the most number of provincial councilors in the council.

 Board of Ministers

 The Governor appointed four Provincial Ministers under the advice of the Chief Minister from amongst the members of the provincial council.

 Provincial Public Service Commission

 Appointments for the Provincial Public Service are made by the Provincial Public Service Commission.

 Chief Secretary

 The Chief Secretary is the Chief Executive Officer of the province.
 He is appointed by the President with consultation with the Chief Minister.
 Normally the Chief Secretary is a career civil servant from the Sri Lanka Administrative Service.

 Summary

+Current state

+Provincial councils are currently inactive due to the lack of consensus on the delimitation of provincial councils.
+It has not been possible to hold elections since all provincial councils were dissolved between 2017–2019.